michaelroycummings/Lyft-Rideshare-AB-Testing/readme.md

 <br>

 The ***null hypothesis*** is a hypothesis about the test statistic.
-It is set by the statistician and is almost always chosen to assumes no difference, either between population and sample (one-sample tests) or between two populations (two-sample tests).
+It is set by the statistician and is almost always chosen to assume no difference, either between population and sample (one-sample tests) or between two populations (two-sample tests).
 This is because of two things:
 1. A large p-value cannot confirm the null hypothesis, it can only fail to reject it (see [here](https://link.springer.com/article/10.3758/BF03197252)).
 2. To perform a statistical hypothesis test, one must come up with a sampling distribution for their null hypothesis.
 It is usually very difficult to come up with a sampling distribution for a hypothesis along the lines of “these two sample distributions are different” (see [here](https://qr.ae/pyItyV)).